MadBomber/prompt_manager/README.md

 ```

 ##### model
-The `model` configuration parameter is the actual class name of the `ActiveRecordLLBase` or `ApplicationRecord` (if you are using a rails application) that contains the content used for prompts.
+The `model` configuration parameter is the actual class name of the `ActiveRecord::Base` or `ApplicationRecord` (if you are using a rails application) that contains the content used for prompts.

 ##### id_column
 The `id_column` contains the name of the column that contains the "prompt ID" content.
 It can be either a `String` or `Symbol` value.